zaiisao/Documentation/en/Video/video_profile_web.md

 ## Implementation

-Before setting the video profile, ensure that you hava implemented the basic real-time communication functions in your project.
+Before setting the video profile, ensure that you have implemented the basic real-time communication functions in your project.
 For details, see [Start a Call](../../en/Video/start_call_web.md) or [Start a Live Broadcast](../../en/Video/start_live_web.md).

 After creating a stream object, you can call the `setVideoProfile` or `setVideoEncoderConfiguration` method to set the video resolution, frame rate, birtate and orientation mode.